Romea/romea-ros2-gps/romea_gps_bringup/README.md

 ```

-For each driver a python launch file with the name of the ROS2 package is provided in launch directory.
-When the meta-description is red by the main launch file called gps.launch.py the corresponding driver node is automatically launched taking into account parameters define by user.
+For each driver, a Python launch file with the name of the ROS2 package is provided in launch directory.
+When the meta-description is read by gps_driver.launch.py, the correct driver node is launched with the parameters set by the user.
 Thanks to remapping defined inside each driver launch files, the data provided by drivers are always published in the same topics called:

 - nmea(nmea_msgs/sentence)
 - gps_fix(sensor_msgs/NavSatFix)